Good periodic maintenance is the best investment to extend the life of both the diaphragm pump and the sprayer.

 - lubricate the mechanical parts

-- act as a hydraulic support for the diaphragms in the delivery phase.
+- act as hydraulic support for the diaphragms in the delivery phase.

 Therefore, always keep the level indicated in the compensator and, if necessary, top up to reach the appropriate level.